gbmhunter/blog/content/electronics/circuit-design/rfid/index.md

 There are four (but three common) frequency bands that RFID uses.
 Based on knowledge of sound and radio waves, you'd expect lower frequency RFID to achieve longer read distances.
 But the opposite is true!
 Higher frequency RFID communications get the longest read ranges.

-{{< img src="ti-radio-frequency-spectrum-diagram-with-standards.png" width="1288px" caption="The radio-frequency spectrum from Texas Instruments.
-Image from http://www.ti.com/lit/sg/spab089/spab089.pdf."  >}}
+{{% figure src="ti-radio-frequency-spectrum-diagram-with-standards.png" width="1288px" caption="The radio-frequency spectrum from Texas Instruments.
+Image from http://www.ti.com/lit/sg/spab089/spab089.pdf."  %}}

 Here is a summary of the four bands: